Semyon Budyonny: The Red Cavalry

 After the February Revolution overthrew the Tsarist regime in 1917, Budyonny was elected chairman of the squadron committee and a member of the regimental committee.
 When the Caucasian Cavalry Division was moved to Minsk, he was elected chairman of the regimental committee and deputy chairman of the divisional committee.

 Returning to Platovskaya, Budyonny was elected deputy chairman of the Stanitsa Soviet of Workers', Peasants', Cossacks' and Soldiers' Deputies on 12 January 1918.
 On 18 February, he was elected to be a member of the Salsk District Presidium and head of the District Land Department.
 On the night of 23 February, Budyonny organized a force of 24 men to retake Platovskaya from the white guards, but was soon joined by a large number of new recruits.
-By morning, they had freed 400 inhabitants and killed 350 White Russian soldiers.
+By morning, they had killed 350 White Russian soldiers.
 His force now consisted of 520 men, from whom, on 27 February, he formed what was later recognised as the first 120-strong squadron of red cavalry.
 Eventually he was elected battalion commander.

 Budyonny met Stalin and Voroshilov in July 1918.
 Both supported the idea of creating a cavalry corps to fight on the Bolshevik side in the Russian Civil War; but when Leon Trotsky, the People's Commissar for War, visited south Russia soon afterward, he told Budyonny that cavalry was "a very aristocratic family of troops, commanded by princes, barons, and counts."

 Despite Trotsky's objections, the 1st Socialist Cavalry Regiment was formed in Tsaritsyn in October 1918, commanded by Boris Dumenko, with Budyonny as deputy commander.
 Budyonny joined the Communist Party of the Soviet Union (CPSU) in 1919.
 During the summer of 1919, while the Red Cavalry were in action against the White General Anton Denikin, Trotsky described them contempuously as "Budyonny's corps — a horde, and Budyonny — their Ataman ring leader...He is today's Stenka Razin, and where he leads his gang, there will they go: for the Reds today, tomorrow for the Whites."

-However, in October 1919, Budyonny pulled off a spectacular victory when, in the greatest cavalry battle of the civil war, he attacked and defeated the White army corps commanded by Konstantin Mamontov.
-On 25 October, Trotsky sent a dispatch forecasting that the White army in the south would never recover from this defeat, and hailing Budyonny as "a true warrior of the workers and peasants".
+However, in October 1919, Budyonny pulled off a spectacular victory when, at the battle of Voronezh, he attacked and defeated the White Army corps commanded by Konstantin Mamontov.
+On 25 October, Trotsky sent a dispatch forecasting that the White Army in the south would never recover from this defeat, and hailing Budyonny as "a true warrior of the workers and peasants".